JyJy32/PY-VBAN/readme.md

-Very simple VBAN receiver written in python
+Very simple VBAN receiver and transmitter written in python